Do you find it hard to navigate through WordPress hosting costs? Don’t worry, we are here to break it down for you.

 Which is the cheapest managed WordPress hosting?

 Not to toot our own horn, but the cheapest managed WordPress hosting is 10Web.
-Our plans start from a monthly price of $10 and can go as low as $6.
+But, technically speaking, 10web isn’t a managed hosting provider but an Automated WordPress Platform that offers far superior services than managed hosting.
+Our plans start at a monthly price of $10 and can go as low as $6.

 Now usually people expect that cheaper prices equal a sacrifice in quality.
 10Web is the exception.
 If you take a look at the WordPress hosting cost comparison, you’ll see that 10Web is cheaper in price, while maintaining the same level of quality as Kinsta and Cloudways.
 When it comes to speed performance, website security, backups and website design, 10Web even exceeds the other two contenders.